A combinatorial bound on the number of distinct eigenvalues of a graph: Motivation and background

 The graph parameters $q_M(G)$ and $q_S(G)$, introduced in \cite{SSP2017}, satisfy $q(G) \le q_M(G) \le q_S(G)$.
 For these variants of $q(G)$, matrices are restricted to those satisfying the Strong Multiplicity Property (SMP) or the Strong Spectral Property (SSP), respectively.
 A consequence of \cite{SSP2020} is that the maximum SMP spectral equality, $n - q_M(G)$, and maximum SSP spectral equality, $n - q_S(G)$, are minor-monotone graph parameters.
 A consequence of \cite{SSP2017} is that $n - q_M(G)$ and $n - q_S(G)$ each take the sum over components of a disconnected graph, in contrast for example to minor-monotone matrix nullity graph parameters that tend to take the maximum over components.
 Since $q(G) \le q_M(G) \le q_S(G)$, we also have the inequalities

-The existence of a minor-monotone lower bound invites inquiry into the minor-monotone floor of the maximum spectral equality, which by general properties of minor-monotone floors and ceilings shares the same lower bound:
+The existence of a minor-monotone lower bound invites inquiry into the minor-monotone floor of the maximum spectral equality, which by general properties of minor-monotone floors and ceilings shares the same lower bound: {(As with the notation for the spectator floor, we use $\lfloor n - q(G) \rfloor$ to denote the minor-monotone floor of $n - q(G)$, which is the minimum of $n - q(H)$ among all graphs $H$ containing $G$ as a minor.)}

 {\bf Combinatorial bounds.} Given a graph $G$ on $n$ vertices, if the vertices $u$ and $v$ are connected by a unique shortest path on $k$ vertices, then it is straightforward to show, for any matrix $A \in \mathcal{S}(G)$, that the powers $I = A^0, A^1, A^2, \dots, A^{k-1}$ form a linearly independent set in the vector space of symmetric $n \times n$ matrices, implying $q(G) > k - 1$ since the linear combination of powers in the minimal polynomial of a matrix is zero.
 This yields the result that $q(G) \ge k$, where $k$ is the number of vertices in any unique shortest path.